-In 2017, deliverables include the development of innovations, interventions or policies with explicit gender targeting, and impact assessment of gender outcomes of research.
+In 2017, deliverables included the development of innovations, interventions or policies with explicit gender targeting, and impact assessment of gender outcomes of research.

-The project works in three districts each in Senegal, Mali and Ghana.
+The project worked in three districts each in Senegal, Mali and Ghana.

 For further information, please contact Project Leader Edmond Totin (ICRISAT) at firstname.lastname@example.org.